marvelpokemaster/java1/README.md

 MyDatabaseHelper.java : is the class which helps you with the sql code given in sql_code.sql
                         (help_display is just instructions for implementation)

+GUI_linker.java       : is the class which links to the UI (login,register), the main class deals with display_gui part

 The class MyDatabaseHelper has 4 functions: